How do you develop a recruitment and retention strategy that meets both the short and long-term needs of the business?

 It should also include a plan for the coming year and projected timeframe after – what will you achieve?
 How does this fit within the overall business strategy?

-Make sure you clearly set out how what you will achieve will contribute to organisational growth.
+Make sure you clearly set out how what you will achieve will contribute to organizational growth.

 4. Use insights and data to influence decision-making